tobyhodges/shell-pangenomics-workbench/episodes/01-introduction.md

 {: .bash}

 ~~~
-dc_workshop  R
+pan_workshop
 ~~~
 {: .output}

 `ls` prints the names of the files and directories in the current directory in alphabetical order, arranged neatly into columns.
-We'll be working within the `dc_workshop` subdirectory, and creating new subdirectories, throughout this workshop.
+We'll be working within the `pan_workshop` subdirectory, and creating new subdirectories, throughout this workshop.

 The command to change locations in our file system is `cd` followed by a directory name to change our working directory.
 `cd` stands for "change directory".

-Let's say we want to navigate to the `dc_workshop` directory we saw above.
+Let's say we want to navigate to the `pan_workshop` directory we saw above.
 We can use the following command to get there:

 ~~~
-$ cd dc_workshop
+$ cd pan_workshop
 ~~~
 {: .bash}